cntencra/colliding_balls/README.md

 svg circle elements
 update location using javascript

-Adding a few details fo commiting to the branch
+Adding a few details for commiting to the branch

 ## learning branches